Haley Gorecki: WNBA

 Gorecki was selected 31st overall by the Seattle Storm in the 2020 WNBA draft.
 On May 26, she was waived by the Storm.

 On February 23, 2021, Gorecki signed a training camp contract with the Storm.
 She did not make the team and was waived at the end of training camp.

 On May 27, 2021, Gorecki was signed to a hardship contract with the Phoenix Mercury.
 She played three games for them, before being released.

 Overseas

-In July 2021, Gorecki signed with Casademont Zaragoza.
-During the 2020 season with Casademont Zaragoza, Gorecki averaged 9.0 points and 4.3 rebounds a game.
+In July 2020, Gorecki signed with Casademont Zaragoza of the Spanish LF Endesa.
+During the 2020 season with Zaragoza, Gorecki averaged 9.0 points and 4.3 rebounds a game.

+In January 2022, Gorecki signed with CDB Clarinos Tenerife of the LF Endesa.
+In 16 games, she averaged 12.7 points and 3.5 rebounds a game.

+Gorecki played for VBW Arka Gdynia of the Polish Basket Liga Kobiet for the 2022–23 season; she averaged 12.3 points and 3.9 rebounds per game.